matthiasxc/cdc-covid-vaccine-data/README.md

 This is a collection of the CDC's daily COVID vaccine tracking data.

 This data was collected from the CDC's Covid vaccine data endpoint, saved daily since 01-04-2021.
+The CDC stopped updating this dataset on May 10, 2023

 https://covid.cdc.gov/covid-data-tracker/COVIDData/getAjaxData?id=vaccination_data